Tank-ACiD/realterrain/README.md

 ### Next steps:

-- improve land cover system, add trees, make biomes better than just wool colors!
+- improve land cover system, add trees, shrubs, probabilities
-- allow for in-game assignment of biome values, (water depth? road and building values?)
 - allow for placement of buildings and other structures via .mts import
 - allow DEMs to tile according to standard naming conventions, or explicitly
 - allow output of heightmap and land cover to image files